Notice: We’ve closed down the discussion forum since posting this.

 Here at 3Dprinter.net, we get lots of people contacting us with all sorts of questions about such things as 3D printers, scanners, services, software, education and so on.
 We’re happy to help where we can, but we just don’t have all the answers.
 However, we’re sure that our many thousands of daily readers have the knowledge that could help others out.

 In order to facilitate getting together those with questions and those with answers, we’re introducing a discussion forum we’ve just today installed on our site.
-You can
+You can click here to get to it, or just click the link you’ll find in the navigation bar above.

 It’s a sophisticated piece of software with most all the bells and whistles you’ll find in other forums.
 The only thing it’s missing is you.
 Please head over to the forum and register, and then start your own topic, or join in on any existing conversations to which you wish to contribute.